sonyfebrian/github-explore-react-ts/readme.md

 ## Initialize project

-Before running this application, run npm install to install the necessary dependencies.
+Before running this application, `npm install` to install the necessary dependencies.

 ## Development server

-To start a development server, run npm run dev.
+To start a development server, run `npm run dev`.
 Then, open a web browser and navigate to http://localhost:3000/.
 The application will automatically reload if you make any changes to the source files.

 ## Build